KiCad/kicad-source-mirror/Documentation/development/compiling.md

 from source on the supported platforms.
 It is not intended as a guide for installing or building [library dependencies](#library_dependencies).
 Please consult your platforms documentation for installing packages or the source code when building the library dependencies.
-Currently the supported platforms are Windows Versions 7-10, just about any version of Linux, and OSX 10.7-10.10.
+Currently the supported platforms are Windows Versions 7-10, just about any version of Linux, and macOS 10.9-10.12.
 You may be able to build KiCad on other platforms but it is not supported.
-On Windows and Linux the [GNU GCC][] is the only supported compiler and on OSX [Clang][] is the only supported compiler.
+On Windows and Linux the [GNU GCC][] is the only supported compiler and on macOS [Clang][] is the only supported compiler.

 [TOC]